TechWiz-3/scout/README.md

 You can search repos with the exact amount of stars you wish as well as your language and additional optional keywords.

 ## Install
-1. Make sure you have python and git installed
-2. Clone this repository with ```git clone https://github.com/TechWiz-3/scout.git```
-3. Change into the scout directory and open a terminal emulator (e.g. CMD on Windows)
-4. Install the following dependencies with these commands.

 ```
 pip install gh-scout
 ```